-- Re-evaluate chronic pain care plan with patient and their family, if available, at a frequency based on risk assessment (e.g., at least quarterly for high risk, biannually for moderate and annually for low risk) and look for opportunities to deprescribe targeted CNS-active drug combinations. - For qualifying Medicare patients, encourage participation in a Medication Therapy Management Program, thereby ensuring access to annual Comprehensive Medication Review and quarterly Targeted Medication Reviews, as indicated. - Monitor for adverse effects from opioids and other CNS-active medications.
+- Re-evaluate chronic pain care plan with patient and their family, if available, at a frequency based on risk assessment (e.g., at least quarterly for high risk, biannually for moderate and annually for low risk) and look for opportunities to deprescribe targeted CNS-active drug combinations. - Ensure access to annual Comprehensive Medication Review, especially for older adults with multiple chronic conditions, complex medication therapies and multiple prescribers.
+Medicare patients may qualify for Medication Therapy Management Program, thereby have access to medication therapy review.
+See Recommendations for Healthcare Delivery Sites and Systems. - Monitor for adverse effects from opioids and other CNS-active medications.
 When an adverse effect is identified, re-evaluate risks vs potential benefits and the chronic pain care plan. - Optimize non-pharmacologic modalities for pain management with the patient, especially prior to deprescribing CNS-active drugs. - Educate older patients and caregivers on the risk of opioids in combination with benzodiazepines, Z-drugs, skeletal muscle relaxants and gabapentinoids.
 Provider, patient and/or caregiver should participate in shared decision-making to minimize risk of drug-related adverse outcomes.